Keyboard Maestro

 Even if the macros are displayed in a Palette, the macros can still have Hot Key (or any other kind of) triggers which will be available whenever the macro group is active (ie, whenever the palette is displayed).

-You can disable or enable a macro group by selecting it and clicking the button at the bottom of the Groups list.
-If a Macro Group is disabled, all its contained Macros will be disabled.
+You can disable or enable a macro group by selecting it and clicking the Macro Group is disabled, all its contained Macros will be disabled.
 You can disable or enable a Macro Group from AppleScript with:

-setMacroEnable "Macro Group Name or UID" with/without enable
+button at the bottom of the Groups list.
+If atell application "Keyboard Maestro" setMacroEnable "Macro Group Name or UID" with/without enable end tell

-You can change the targeting of an existing group by selecting it in the Groups list and clicking the Edit button or by double clicking it.
+You can change the targeting of an existing group by selecting it in the Groups list and clicking the

-editMacro "Macro Group Name or UID"
+tell application "Keyboard Maestro" editMacro "Macro Group Name or UID" end tell

 To delete a Macro Group, select the macro group and then press the Delete key or click the button at the bottom of the Groups list.